You are listening to the Sean Hannity radio show podcast.

 I absolutely did.

-I was gonna apply to USC.
+I was going to apply to USC.

-What was it about I mean that's shocking.
+What was it about, I mean, that's shocking.

 I just liked it.